marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

   };
 };
 ```
-Everything start with a set of utils, after that we create the page
+Everything starts with a set of utils, after that we create the page

 ```javascript
 const createRegisterPage =  (page, host) => {